felixstrobel/tryhackme/nmap/README.md

 ## Task 1

 <i>[Nmap](https://nmap.org) is an incredibly valuable tool in the world of penetration testing.
-In this room, we will cover the basics of using Nmap to effectively scan a target, gaining insight for further attacks!</i>
+In this room, we will cover the basics from using nmap to effectively scan a target, gaining insight for further attacks.</i>

 1. Deploy the machine.<br>
    `No answer needed.`